A Momentary Lapse of Reason: Release and reception

 In Q, Phil Sutcliffe wrote that it "does sound like a Pink Floyd album" and highlighted the two-part "A New Machine" as "a chillingly beautiful vocal exploration" and a "brilliant stroke of imagination".
-He concluded: "A Momentary Lapse is Gilmour's album to much the same degree that the previous four under Floyd's name were dominated by Waters … Clearly it wasn't only business sense and repressed ego but repressed talent which drove the guitarist to insist on continuing under the band brand-name."
+He concluded: "A Momentary Lapse is Gilmour's album to much the same degree that the previous four under Floyd's name were dominated by Waters ...
+Clearly it wasn't only business sense and repressed ego but repressed talent which drove the guitarist to insist on continuing under the band brand-name."
 Recognising the return to a more music-oriented approach, Sounds said the album was "back over the wall to where diamonds are crazy, moons have dark sides, and mothers have atom hearts".

 Conversely, Greg Quill of the Toronto Star wrote: "Something's missing here.
 This is, for all its lumbering weight, not a record that challenges and provokes as Pink Floyd should.
 A Momentary Lapse of Reason, sorry to say, is mundane, predictable."
 Village Voice critic Robert Christgau wrote: "You'd hardly know the group's conceptmaster was gone – except that they put out noticeably fewer ideas."
 In 2016, AllMusic critic William Ruhlmann described it as a "Gilmour solo album in all but name".

 In 2016, Nick Shilton chose A Momentary Lapse of Reason as one of the "Top 10 Essential 80s Prog Albums" for Prog.
 He wrote: "While it's not a patch on the Floyd masterworks of the 70s, it merits inclusion here.
 The ironically titled 'Signs of Life' is an instrumental prelude for 'Learning to Fly' which showcases Gilmour's guitar, while the pulsating 'The Dogs of War' is considerably darker, and the uplifting 'On the Turning Away' simply sublime."

 Reissues

-The album was reissued in 1988 as a limited-edition vinyl album, complete with posters, and a guaranteed ticket application for the band's upcoming UK concerts.
-It was digitally remastered and re-released in 1994, and a tenth anniversary edition was issued in the US three years later.
+A Momentary Lapse of Reason was reissued in 1988 as a limited-edition vinyl with posters and a guaranteed ticket application for Pink Floyd's upcoming UK concerts.
+It was digitally remastered and rereleased in 1994.
+A tenth-anniversary edition was issued in the US in 1997.

-A Momentary Lapse of Reason was reissued again as part of the Later Years box set released in December 2019.
-The album was "updated and remixed" by Gilmour and Jackson, with restored contributions from Wright and newly recorded drum tracks from Mason to "restore the creative balance between the three Pink Floyd members".
-Rolling Stone described this version as "more tasteful ... [it] doesn’t drown in eighties reverb the way the original did ...
-Although none of the Momentary Lapse remixes will be dramatic enough to sway the band’s critics, they add clarity to what Gilmour was trying to achieve."
-A standalone album was released on 29 October 2021.
+In December 2019, A Momentary Lapse of Reason was reissued again as part of the Later Years box set.
+It was updated and remixed by Gilmour and Jackson, with restored contributions from Wright and newly recorded drum tracks from Mason to "restore the creative balance between the three Pink Floyd members".
+Rolling Stone described this version as "more tasteful ...
+[It] doesn't drown in eighties reverb the way the original did ...
+Although none of the Momentary Lapse remixes will be dramatic enough to sway the band's critics, they add clarity to what Gilmour was trying to achieve."